 Utilising data from the Australian Taxation Office (ATO), ASIC is contacting companies that have moved beyond or not complied with the exemption and are now in breach of their reporting requirements.

 If your company has never had to lodge financial reports with ASIC in the past, it’s very easy to breach the rules without realising it.
-The reporting requirements are hard and fast and ASIC is not overly sympathetic to “oops” as a reason for a breach.
+The ASIC reporting requirements are hard and fast and they are not overly sympathetic to “oops” as a reason for a breach.

 What is a small company?